meowser/pyairbnb/README.md

 ```python
 from pyairbnb.authorizer import Auth
 auth = Auth('airbnb username', 'airbnb password')
 ```

 There are multiple options for querying data.
-The quickest way to get started is to create a Searcher instance, and to use the built-in get methods.
-All methods return a Query object, but data is also saved in the instance results, users, and listings attributes.
+The quickest way to get started is to create a pyairbnb Searcher instance, and to use the builtin get methods.
+All get methods return a Query object with the resulting Airbnb data.
+Data is also saved in the Searcher instance results, users, and listings attributes.

 To get listings data for a location:

 ```python
 import pyairbnb
 s = pyairbnb.Searcher()
 listings = s.get_listings('Portland, ME')
 print(listings.results) # listings all saved in s.results